Best Rewards Credit Cards of 2025

 A rewards credit card could be a good fit for you if you meet the following criteria:

 - You have decent credit: The best rewards credit cards require good or excellent credit, typically a FICO credit score of 670 or higher.
-Some rewards cards are accessible to people with fair or even poor credit, but research and compare several options to limit fees and other less favorable features.
+Some rewards cards are accessible to people with fair or even poor credit, but you should research and compare several options to limit fees and other less favorable features.
 If you don’t know your score, here are some ways to see free credit scores from FICO.

 On the other hand, it might make sense to avoid rewards credit cards if: